 - Bitcoin is not the first attempt to make a better money or solve digital immutability.
 Many attempts failed in the past, all mostly from being centralized.
 In other words, Bitcoin is not "MySpace".

 - Buying altcoins isn't diversifying and it doesn't make sense.
 Altcoin prices are correlated with Bitcoin and are amplified when Bitcoin's price goes down.
+Also, diversifying is for someone that doesn't understand the space.

 - Each altcoin added to a service requires the company to run the node of each coin in their backend plus additional code.
 This requires additional company resources.
 In addition, each coin needs to be individually maintained and checked for security vulnerabilities, fork events, etc.